Expert Care for

 - When to Make an Appointment

 Back pain is common with about 80% of adults experiencing back pain at some time in their lives.
-It’s one of most common reasons people see a doctor or miss work.
-Your spine is a column of bones (vertebrae) held together by muscles, tendons and ligaments, and cushioned by shock-absorbing disks.
+It's one of most common reasons people miss work or see one of our Neurosurgery team members in Arcadia, Wisconsin.
+Your spine is a column of bones, or vertebrae, held together by muscles, tendons and ligaments, and cushioned by shock-absorbing disks.
 A problem in any part of your spine can cause back pain.
 For some people, back pain is simply an annoyance.
 For others, it can be excruciating and disabling.

 It's beneficial to do all you can to prevent back pain, if possible, and try conservative treatment options first.